What’s in it? Quick Summary

 Finding Ikigai makes sure that you do something that keeps you in a flow, and you’re able to do it till you die.

 Plus, it helps you contribute to the world and makes sure that whatever you do is needed by the world, which again gives you a sense of satisfaction.

 I can’t stress enough how crucial it is for everyone to find his Ikigai.

 Anyway, don’t take retirement.
 Keep doing what you love.

-Compared to million years ago, people didn’t have the bio-equipments for fighting diseases.
+Compared to a million years ago, people didn’t have the bio-equipments to fight diseases.